cdl-geneseo/douglass-day/2023/overview.md

 ---
 # Douglass Day 2023

-Archived materials from Douglass Day 2023 at SUNY Geneseo.
+{: .important}
+This is an archive of materials from Douglass Day 2023.
+Details may not apply to Douglass Day 2024.